sejun-ahn/torch-mesh-isect/README.md

 Before installing anything please make sure to set the environment variable *$CUDA_SAMPLES_INC* to the path that contains the header `helper_math.h`, which can be found in the repo [CUDA Samples repository](https://github.com/NVIDIA/cuda-samples).

+In this modified repo, it includes `helper_math.h` in `src` directory downloaded from the repo [CUDA Samples repository](https://github.com/NVIDIA/cuda-samples)

 To install the module run the following commands:

 **1. Clone this repository**